kalavattam/2023_Greenlaw-et-al/results/2022-1201/work_generate-data_unprocessed_alignment-calls_compare-update.md

 ```

 - `--alignEndsType` is not specified; thus, it's set to its default value of "Local"
-- `--winAnchorMultimapNmax` is not specified; thus, it's set to its default value of "Local"
+- `--winAnchorMultimapNmax` is not specified; thus, it's set to its default value of 50

 ```bash
 #  How is the updated call different from 'Updated call (results/2022-1201/)'?